devvrat-hans/vardhamanagencies/.github/instructions/vardhamanagencies.in.instructions.md

 ## Project Context

+### IMP:
-IMP: The website should look subtle
+- The website should look subtle.
+- Make sure to go throught the steps mentioned in the rules.instructions.md after you perfrom the user assinged tasks.

+## Theme colors
+- #EC0002 and #004BB8

 **Company**: VardhamanAgencies.in
 **Business Focus**: Bubble wrap packaging solutions for B2B and B2C markets